By Bryony Jade Ball, co-founder of SLEEC

 Recovery has somehow become a luxury that only a privileged few can engage in.

 Having been let down by the systems in place and having worked within support services ourselves, we saw the absolute necessity for an alternative space for survivors to be able to build resilience and recover from trauma authentically.
-We set up the radical resilience project for survivors of rape and sexual violence to have autonomy, challenge harmful stereotypes, own our healing and claim back our space.
+We set up SLEEC; for survivors of rape and sexual violence to have autonomy, challenge harmful stereotypes, own our healing and claim back our space.

 It started as a fund where survivors could take out mini grants or loans for things to help with their healing processes but is now growing to include mutual support, education and consultancy.
 The fund remains central to our work.